peraltajuan/ESW25tutorial/FODQR.md

 First, install PySCF: `python3 -m pip install pyscf==2.6.0`.

-This is the FODQR code that we will be using.
+This is the FODQR code that we will be using:

 `python3.11  -m pip install  git+https://{token}@github.com/peraltajuan/niflosic/`